abh15/dist-ml-orch/README.md

 	`http://10.66.2.142:3000`

 Note that prometheus.yml consists of configration which decides which statistics will be pulled from which containers.
-You may need to comment/uncomment depending on the requirement
+You may need to comment/uncomment depending on the requirement.

+Added flows can be checked from the ONOS UI. http://10.66.2.142:8181/onos/ui/#/device

 ## Misc commands